acalcutt/reddit/README.md

-## Development fork
+## Reddit Python 3 fork

-This repository is a development fork of the original reddit codebase updated for modern systems.
+This repository is a fork of the original reddit codebase updated for modern systems.
 Highlights:

 - **Python:** Upgraded to Python 3 (tested with Python 3.12).